Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 • Duel Authentication

-Password method authenticates the connection with the sFTP server using Username Password combination.
+The password method authenticates the connection with the sFTP server using the Username Password combination.

 sFTP Authentication using Password